-- Later it's revealed that humanity and god himself were created by an immortal being/beings who wished to find a way to kill themself with implications that this is not the first time they had done it.
+- Later it's revealed that humanity and god himself were created by an immortal being/beings who wished to find a way to kill itself(themselves), with implications that this is not the first time they had done it.

-- Gut Feeling: Hajime's angel Balta is known as the angel of Intuition and he's quite good at deducing other people's intentions.
+- Gut Feeling: Hajime's angel Balta is known as the angel of Intuition and he's quite good at deducing other people's intention's

 - High-Class Glass: Baret, Nanato's angel has a monocle seemingly made of light and it fits her moniker of angel of knowledge.